 George House Trust

-George House Trust is a Manchester-based charity that provides services to people living with, and affected by, HIV.
-They have provided support, advice and advocacy services to improve health outcomes since 1985.
-They offer one-to-one services, group support and money and debt advice amongst other projects.
+George House Trust is a Manchester-based charity providing services to people living with and affected by HIV.
+They have provided support, advice and advocacy services to improve health outcomes since 1985, offering one-to-one services, group support and financial advice amongst other projects.

 0161 274 4499